Karma0151235/mf-neumf-hcam_yelp_dataset_CARS/README.md

 3. **Data Preparation**

 a.
-Download the [Yelp dataset files](https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset) (business.json, review.json, etc.) into the datasets/ directory.
+Download the [Yelp dataset files](https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset) (business.json, review.json, etc.) into the datasets/ directory. <br>
 b.
 Important: Ensure that all scripts reference the dataset path.